 A general dentist is there to provide ongoing, regular support of your oral health.
-Ideally, you should visit your general dentist every six months for a routine checkup.
-He/She will complete an oral exam, and diagnose any cavities or problems.
+Ideally, it would be best if you visited your general dentist every six months for a routine checkup.
+He/She will complete an oral exam and diagnose any cavities or problems.
 Often this will involve the use of an X-ray.
 Typically a professional cleaning is also performed, followed by a fluoride treatment.

 In the event that your condition does require additional treatment, general dentists will be able to refer you to a qualified specialist.

-By seeing a general dentist on a regular basis, you have the advantage of working with a care provider who is familiar with your specific needs and history.
-A dentist that is familiar with you will be able to quickly recognize any changes that may indicate a potential complication.
+By seeing a general dentist regularly, you have the advantage of working with a care provider who is familiar with your specific needs and history.
+A dentist who is familiar with you will quickly recognize any changes that may indicate a potential complication.

-If you have children it is imperative that they receive ongoing dental care on a regular basis.
+If you have children, it is imperative that they receive ongoing dental care regularly.
 Oral health is critical in childhood, and early treatment can prevent big problems further down the road.

 Our Dental Services

 Preventive Services: Dental Exams, Screenings for Children, Cleanings, Fluoride Treatments, Sealants.